Paleo Peanut Butter Balls (sunflower seed butter balls!)

 These paleo peanut butter balls actually use sunflower seed butter in place of peanut butter, but they taste really similar.
 They’re easy to make and great for holiday parties as they don’t melt at room temperature the way a lot of paleo treats do.
 They’re also no-bake, gluten-free and vegan.

-The peanut butter balls I posted last year, that actually use peanut butter (and which video you see in this post as the process is 100% the same), have been getting great reviews, and I think this nut-free and paleo version is just as delicious!
+The peanut butter balls I posted last year, which actually use peanut butter (and which video you see in this post as the process is 100% the same), have been getting great reviews, and I think this nut-free and paleo version is just as delicious!
 Mr. T actually even preferred this version, and he loves peanut butter.

 “Peanuts are not paleo!”